Bank Market Power and Central Bank Digital Currency: Theory and Quantitative Assessment

 However, in a more realistic scenario, when banks have market power in the deposit market, issuing a deposit-like CBDC with a proper interest rate would encourage banks to pay higher interest or offer better services to keep their customers.
 They can do so because they earn a positive profit.
 As a result, banks would attract more deposits and extend more loans.
 In this case, issuing a CBDC would not necessarily crowd out private banking.
 In fact, the CBDC would serve as an outside option for households, thus limiting banks’ market power, and improve the efficiency of bank intermediation.

 We show quantitatively that the effects of a CBDC on lending, deposits, output and welfare can be sizable.
-We also analyze how different designs of a CBDC affect our results, including whether the CBDC is deposit-like or cash-like and whether the CBDC can be used to satisfy banks’ reserve requirements.
+We also analyze how different designs of a CBDC affect our results.